 Kevin Bennett knows exactly what you’re up against and understands that a proactive defense can mean the difference in years in prison or returning to your daily life.
 He limits his caseload so every client can be assured he or she will receive an unparalleled level of personal attention.

-Call (512) 476-4626 to schedule your free consultation today.
+Call (512) 476-4626 to schedule your free consultation with an experienced Travis County marijuana defense attorney today.
 We can analyze the details of your case with you and help you to choose the best option for your defense.
 We are not afraid to take on a challenge, and we can put your mind at ease as you begin the strenuous process of fighting a criminal charge.
 We proudly represent Texans in cities such as Austin, Lakeway, Tarrytown, Rollingwood, West Lake Hills and other areas in Travis County.

 Texas Marijuana Information Center

 - Punishment for Possession of Marijuana in TX

 - Is Medical Marijuana Legal in Texas?

 - How Close is Texas to Recreational Marijuana?